 Food is the major source of exposure to Ni.
 Foods naturally high in Ni include chocolate, soybeans, nuts, and oatmeal.
-Individuals may also be exposed to Ni by breathing air, drinking water, or smoking tobacco containing nickel.
+Individuals may also be exposed to nickel by breathing air, drinking water, or smoking tobacco containing Ni.
 Stainless steel and coins contain Ni.
 Some jewelry is plated with Ni or made from Ni alloys.
-Patients may be exposed to Ni in implanted devices including joint prostheses, sutures, clips, and screws made from Ni-containing alloys.
+Patients may be exposed to Ni in artificial body parts made from Ni-containing alloys.

 The most common harmful health effect of Ni in humans is an allergic reaction.
-Approximately 10% to 20% of the population is sensitive to it.
-The most serious harmful health effects from exposure to Ni, such as chronic bronchitis, reduced lung function, and cancer of the lung and nasal sinus, have occurred in people who have breathed dust containing certain Ni compounds while working in Ni refineries or Ni-processing plants.
-Urine is the specimen of choice for the determination of Ni exposure, but serum concentrations can be used to verify an elevated urine concentration.
+Approximately 10% to 20% of the population is sensitive to Ni.
+The most serious harmful health effects from exposure to Ni, such as chronic bronchitis, reduced lung function, and cancer of the lung and nasal sinus, have occurred in people who have breathed dust containing certain Ni compounds while working in Ni refineries or nickel-processing plants.